Initial states of Thailand: Empire of the South Sea

-By the 6th century, mariners had learnt to use the prevailing monsoons and navigate through the Straits of Malacca, which helped to shorten the journey to East Asia.
-This brought the Gulf of Thailand mariners into direct confrontation with their rivals, the seafarers of the Java Sea, who were already trading out of several important ports.
-About this time the importance of Suvarnabhumi lessened, whereas the importance of Malay Peninsula and the Indonesian archipelago appeared to grow, together with the importance of the "Empire of the South Sea".
-The new network extended as far as the islands of Sumatra, Java and Sri Lanka.
-The area located among these land and islands became the commercial and economic base for Srivijaya as a maritime state.
+By the 6th century, mariners had learned to exploit the prevailing monsoon winds and to navigate through the Strait of Malacca, significantly shortening sea routes to East Asia.
+This development brought mariners from the Gulf of Thailand into direct competition with seafarers operating in the Java Sea, who were already engaged in long-distance trade from several major ports.
+During this period, the relative importance of Suvarnabhumi declined, while the Malay Peninsula and the Indonesian archipelago increased in strategic and commercial significance, contributing to the emergence of what is described as the "Empire of the South Sea".
+Baker and Pasuk attribute U Thong's decline to a shift in the river that cut the town off from easy access to the gulf, and suggest that its people may have moved some 30 kilometres north-east to Suphan Buri.

+This expanding maritime network extended across Sumatra, Java, and Sri Lanka.
+The region formed by these lands and surrounding seas became the commercial and economic foundation of Srivijaya as a maritime power.

-The early coastal states continued to grow physically and spread inland, where they met up with more diverse cultures, which had already been through their own process of historical and cultural development.
-Their radiating power extended throughout the hinterland of Chao Phraya basin.
-There is evidence that the "Empire of the South Sea" had conquered the mainland once.
-Tambralinga invaded Lavo or Dvaravati in 903.
-References to the kings of Haribhunjaya, King Bakaraj (Drabaka), King Ujajitachakravard, and Javaka Raja of Tambralinga, were mentioned in these records.
-According to the Song's chronicle describes that San-Fo-Shih sent tribute to the Chinese court by the command of King Che-Li-Wu-Ye in 961.
-The envoy reported the name of their kingdom was Xian-Lo-Gua.
+Early coastal states continued to expand both territorially and inland, where they encountered societies with established and diverse cultural traditions.
+Their influence extended into the hinterlands of the Chao Phraya basin.
+Some historical sources suggest that the "Empire of the South Sea" exercised military power over parts of the mainland.
+For example, Tambralinga is recorded as having invaded Lavo or Dvaravati in 903.

+Records also mention rulers associated with Haribhunjaya, including King Bakaraj (Drabaka), King Ujajitachakravard, and Javaka Raja of Tambralinga.
+According to chronicles of the Song dynasty, the polity known as San-Fo-Shih sent tribute to the Chinese court in 961 on the orders of King Che-Li-Wu-Ye.
+The envoy reportedly stated that the name of their kingdom was Xian-Lo-Gua.
+The compound Xiānluó hú (暹羅斛) came into use after the joining of Xiān and Luó hú, which Chinese sources date to 1349.
+The notices of that year run both ways, one having Xiān submit to Luó hú and another having Xiān bring Luó hú to submission, a discrepancy Baker and Pasuk attribute to copying error.